Arwind Santos

-Arwind Anaya Santos (/tl/; born June 10, 1981) is a Filipino professional basketball player for the Basilan Starhorse of the Maharlika Pilipinas Basketball League (MPBL).
+Arwind Anaya Santos (/tl/; born June 10, 1981) is a Filipino professional basketball player who last played for the Basilan Starhorse of the Maharlika Pilipinas Basketball League (MPBL).

 Amateur career

 High school career

 Born in Angeles City, Philippines, Santos played for Lubao Institute during his high school career and won the West Central Zone Championship.
 In 2000, he became well known during zonal competitions because of his hard work on the basketball court.
 He was then included in the line up of RQP (Rodolfo Q. Pineda) Team, a local ball club in Lubao under the supervision of Dennis 'Delta' Pineda, who is also a supporter of San Sebastian College-Recoletos Stags and the one responsible for landing the Pinatubo Trio composed of Calvin Abueva, Ronald Pascual and Ian Sangalang in the NCAA.
 Pineda helped him in college and landed him a spot in the FEU Tamaraws men's basketball team.

 College career

 Santos arrived at the UAAP scene in 2002 with the FEU Tamaraws where he won Rookie of the Year honors.
 With the Tamaraws struggling to enter the final four, he was still able to put up a decent performance.
 One of the highlights of his freshman year was a game-tying three against the eventual champion Ateneo Blue Eagles.

 In 2003, he led the Tamaraws to the UAAP title for the first time in six seasons, sweeping the Blue Eagles in the process.
 He was a candidate to win the Most Valuable Player Award, but was beaten by University of the East star James Yap.
 However, by leading the Tamaraws to the title, he was named Finals MVP.
 He was also named Defensive Player of the Year and was part of the Mythical Five together with season MVP Yap, Rich Alvarez, Paul Artadi, and Reynaldo Mendoza.

 He would win the Most Valuable Player award the next season (2004) but the Tamaraws lost to the De La Salle Green Archers in three crucial games.
 However, with the controversy that surrounded the Archers, the title was then awarded to FEU.
 He also made it to the UAAP Mythical Five alongside Mark Cardona, LA Tenorio, Paolo Bugia and Dennis Miranda.

 In his last year (2005) in the UAAP, he again led the team to the title by sweeping the Green Archers in an anticipated championship rematch against La Salle, thereby giving the Tamaraws a three-peat from 2003 to 2005.
 He was awarded Season MVP and Finals MVP for that season, and was also named to the Mythical Five with Mark Isip, Tenorio, Edwin Asoro and Joseph Yeo.

 He is one of the only two players in the FEU Tamaraws that had his jersey (#19) retired.
 The other one was Johnny Abarrientos.